Information for Host Organization Applicants

 - Attend a mandatory orientation at the Cleveland Foundation for selected Host Sites, participate in regular touch points with foundation staff and supervisors throughout the year, and provide feedback via surveys.

 If you are a public sector agency that is eligible and interested in hosting a fellow, please email Stephanie to request an application.
-An application will be made available to your agency through the Cleveland Foundation’s Grants Gateway portal.
+An application will be made available to your agency through the Cleveland Foundation’s Grants Gateway.
 If your organization is already registered within Grants Gateway, you can log-in with your username and password to access the application.
 If your organization needs to register, you can request access through the purple “Grants” box and then proceed through the registration and application processes.

 Cleveland Foundation’s Commitment to Diversity